apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

       "assume_role_kwargs": { "something":"something" }
     }

-5. Using **service_config** to specify information about services such as S3, STS, and EMR
+5. Using **service_config** to specify configuration for services such as S3, STS, and EMR

 .. code-block:: json